cleesmith/picamera_motion_socket_flask/README.markdown

 http://www.amazon.com/gp/product/B007VDTTTM/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1

 > This dummy camera has plenty of room inside, waterproof, and it is mostly metal.
-But it's best feature is a real glass plate in front, so the captured images are clear.
+But it's best feature is a real glass plate in front, so the captured images are clear if kept clean.

 ***